Joshcov/Joshcov/README.md

-- 👋 Hi, I’m @Joshcov
+- 👋 Hello every, this is your man Joshua!
 - 👀 I’m interested in tech, sports, videogames
 - 🌱 I’m currently learning JavaScript/CSS/Python
 - 💞️ I’m looking to collaborate on Projects to improve my knowledge
-- 📫 How to reach me on Joshuacofie@outlook.com
+- 👦🏾 Pronouns, He/Him